Romket/FlashBackClient/README.md

 # FlashBack Client
-This is the client software for FastBack
+This is the client software for FlashBack

 FlashBack is a fast, lightweight, and highly customizeable command line backup software designed to connect multiple systems to a central server.